Securiti leads GigaOm's DSPM Vendor Evaluation with top ratings across technical capabilities & business value.

 What is the Difference Between DSPM and DLP?

 DLPs are good at detecting data being extracted from an environment.
 However, they are not good at data classification.
-DLP solutions use regex-based classification and generate classification labels that may not be accurate, resulting in false alarms about data being stolen.
-The solutions can integrate with DLP to provide more accurate AI-based classification to help organizations get the most out of DLP.
+DLP solutions use regex-based classification and generate classification labels that may not be accurate, leading to false alarms about stolen data.
+The solutions can integrate with DLP to provide more accurate, AI-based classification, helping organizations get the most out of DLP.

 Mistakes to Avoid When Implementing DSPM